 La Verne is a decidedly white-collar city, with fully 85.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, La Verne is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in La Verne who work in management occupations (13.11%), office and administrative support (11.65%), and sales jobs (11.49%).

-The education level of La Verne citizens is very high relative to the national average among all cities (21.84%): 37.97% of adults in La Verne have a bachelor's degree or even advanced degree.
+The population of La Verne is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.97% of adults in La Verne have a bachelor's degree or even advanced degree.

 The per capita income in La Verne in 2018 was $41,442, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $165,768 for a family of four.
 However, La Verne contains both very wealthy and poor people as well.